-In my earlier post on volunteering, I mentioned that I am / have been associated with other non-profit organizations other than Aviratha.
+In my earlier post on volunteering, I mentioned that I am / have been associated with other non-profit organizations besides Aviratha.
 So, this is a post about those.

 Belaku